-- Upon receipt of the completed Application and Affidavit for Florida In-State Tuition, all documentation will be reviewed and the student will be advised of the decision.
+- Upon receipt of the application, all documentation will be reviewed, and the student will be advised of the decision.
 If additional information is needed to make a determination, the student will be contacted in writing.
 The student is expected to supply any missing information within two weeks, or to show good cause why additional time is needed.

-- In the event of an adverse decision, the student may request that the Vice President of Enrollment and Student Services review the student’s completed Residency Affidavit for Florida In-State Tuition and the decision.
-The student shall have seven (7) school days, after receipt of the decision in writing, to request this review.
+- In the event of an adverse decision, the student may request that the Vice President for Enrollment and Student Services review the student’s Residency Application for Florida In-State Tuition and Affidavit and the decision.
+The student shall have seven school days, after receipt of the decision in writing, to request this review.
 Failure to make a timely request will waive any further right of the student for a review.
-The Vice President of Enrollment and Student Services may either affirm or reverse the decision.
+The Vice President for Enrollment and Student Services may either affirm or reverse the decision.
 The student will be notified in writing of the final decision.